ViZus-s/Libstats-bot/README.md

 This bot allows you to view disnake statistics directly in discord.

+The bot uses:
+1. BeautifulSoup
+2. requests
+3. grequests
-The bot uses the BeautifulSoup library to get data from these sites:
+library's to get data from these sites:

 Github = [https://git.disnake.dev/disnake]
 PyPi = [https://pypi.org/project/disnake]